Moealsir/gmail_to_whatsapp/README.md

 - **Google Account**: You need a Google account with Gmail access to fetch emails.
 - **WhatsApp Account**: You need a WhatsApp account to send messages.

+## npm Setup

+To initialize your Node.js project and install required modules, follow these steps:

+1. **Initialize npm**:
+   - Run `npm init` in your project directory.
+   - Follow the prompts to create a `package.json` file for your project.

+2. **Install Modules**:
+   - Run `npm install whatsapp-web.js qrcode-terminal node-cron --save` to install the required modules.
+   - This command installs the following modules:
+       - `whatsapp-web.js`: Library for interacting with WhatsApp Web.
+       - `qrcode-terminal`: Library for generating QR codes in the terminal.
+       - `node-cron`: Library for scheduling tasks.
+   - The `--save` flag adds the modules to your `package.json` dependencies.

 ## Getting Started

 Follow these steps to set up and run the project: